Skip to main content

 What Happens

-For multi-statement mutations or when dispatching jobs/workflows, add #[forge::mutation(transactional)] to wrap everything in a database transaction.
-If the function returns Err or panics, the entire transaction rolls back.
+By default, mutations execute inside a database transaction.
+If the function returns Err, the entire transaction rolls back automatically.

 The generated TypeScript client calls this mutation as a type-safe RPC.